Telescope Loan/Rental Program

 Due to the coronavirus (COVID-19), special procedures are in place to protect you and the school/planetarium staff.
 Please read carefully below.

-Photos taken with a smart phone looking through the eyepiece of our telescopes.
+These photos were taken with a smartphone looking through the eyepiece of our loaner program telescopes. (click any image to see a larger version of the image)

-The planetarium has telescopes available for loan/rent.
-We have simple manually pointed telescopes (6" Orion XT6 Dobsonian; photo below right) which are easy to use.
-We can show you how to use one and let you have it for up to two weeks.
-We also have one 8" Dobsonian telescope (less portable, heavier, but more light gathering power).
+Borrow/Rent a telescope!
+We have a number of simple, manually pointed, Dobsonian telescopes which are easy to use (e.g. 6" Orion XT6 Dobsonian; photo below right) .
+Make a reservation!
+When you pick up, we will show you how to use the telescope and then you have it for up to two weeks.
+NOTE: We also have one 8" Dobsonian telescope that is a bit less portable, heavier, but it does have more light gathering power.

-Fee: no charge for City of Madison residents and Madison teachers; $5 for non-Madison users.
+NO CHARGE...
+City of Madison residents and Madison teachers

-Other Telescopes: We also have other telescopes which have been donated to the planetarium that we offer as a way to try different styles of telescopes before you purchase a telescope.
-These telescopes are not for beginners.
+Telescopes of other Sizes are Available: We have been fortunate to have a number of telescopes donated to the telescope loaner program.
+We offer these telescopes as a way to try different sizes, styles, and complexity of telescopes, and to support your decision making before you purchase a telescope of your own.
+NOTE: These telescopes ARE NOT for beginners!
 They require more training and experience, and are not as easy to transport.
 They include a Meade 10" Schmidt-Cassegrain and a Celestron CPC 8" Goto Schmidt-Cassegrain.

-Reservations: You must reserve a telescope ahead of time.
+You MUST reserve a telescope ahead of time.
 The Telescope Loan Calendar shows the reservations we currently have for other people.
 Check the calendar to find a time when we have the telescope you want available.
-We usually loan telescopes out for two weeks.
+Our loan period for telescopes is typically two weeks.

 XT6-1, XT6-2, XT6-3, XT6-4, XT8, SCT10, and CPC8 are the ID numbers we use for the loaner telescopes.